wp-plugins/squirrly-seo/readme.txt

 You can see all the Features of our product on the <a href="/extend/plugins/squirrly-seo/faq/" title="Squirrly Wordpress SEO"> FAQ Section </a>.

+License: Squirrly Seo has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99

 <a href="/extend/plugins/squirrly-seo/screenshots/" title="Squirrly SEO Plugin">Check our screenshots</a>
  | <a href="http://www.squirrly.co" title="Squirrly SEO" target="_blank">Go to our official site</a>